FREE ONLINE ED ASSESSMENT. Start Here

 Restless legs syndrome

-To get your shut-eye, set a sleep schedule you can stick to or try an over-the-counter supplement or prescription aid to fall asleep faster.
+To get your shut-eye, set a sleep schedule you can stick to or try a supplement or prescription aid (if appropriate)to fall asleep faster.

 There’s nothing wrong with having a glass of wine, beer or a cocktail here and there in social settings.
 But over-consuming alcohol is a no-no when it comes to how to increase your stamina.

-There’s a myth that drinking alcohol can slow orgasm and delay ejaculation.
-However, a review of multiple studies revealed that alcohol is actually tied to sexual performance problems, such as the slang term “whiskey dick” or alcohol-induced erectile dysfunction.
+A review of multiple studies revealed that alcohol is tied to sexual performance problems, such as the slang term “whiskey dick” or alcohol-induced erectile dysfunction.

 In a study involving 100 men diagnosed with alcohol dependence, 72 percent had one or more sexual dysfunction problems, such as PE, ED or low libido.